 Did any of the participants lend out their cryptocurrencies to earn yield?

-There weren’t real crypto-lending platforms like Hodlnaut back in the day to earn yield on crypto — these are relatively new inventions and didn’t exist back in the day.
+There weren’t real crypto-lending platforms back in the day to — these are relatively new inventions and didn’t exist back in the day.
 As far as what’s released they didn’t engage in lending on margin exchanges or anything like that — but it’s unclear if they would have reported this in the study or not, as it’s quite obscure and margin lending via exchanges like bitmex wasn’t at all common.

 Did any of the participants send their cryptocurrency to exchanges?

-Yes some did send their cryptocurrency to exchanges to sell — however mostly the folks who held longer-term did this, the ones who sold quite early in the experiment generally did so for cash to other participants or people rather than centralized exchanges like Voyager.
+Yes some did send their cryptocurrency to exchanges to sell — however mostly the folks who held longer-term did this, the ones who sold quite early in the experiment generally did so for cash to other participants or people rather than centralized exchanges.

 Did participants pay taxes on their gains?